-The laptop screens can be damaged if subjected to rough treatment.
+The screens can be damaged if subjected to rough treatment.
 The screens are particularly sensitive to damage from excessive pressure on the screen.

-- Do not lean on the top of the laptop when it is closed. - Do not place anything near the laptop that could put pressure on the screen. - Do not place anything in the carrying case that will press against the cover. - Do not place anything on the keyboard before closing the lid (e.g. pens, pencils, or disks). - Clean the screen with a soft, dry cloth or anti-static cloth.
+- Do not lean on the top of the Chromebook/device when it is closed. - Do not place anything near the Chromebook/devices that could put pressure on the screen. - Do not place anything in the carrying case that will press against the cover. - Do not place anything on the keyboard before closing the lid (e.g. pens, pencils, or disks). - Clean the screen with a soft, dry cloth or anti-static cloth.
 (NO CHEMICALS)

-3. USING YOUR LAPTOP COMPUTER AT SCHOOL
+3. USING YOUR CHROMEBOOK/DEVICE AT SCHOOL

-Laptop computers are intended for use at school each day.
-In addition to teacher expectations for laptop use, school messages, announcements, calendars, and schedules will be accessed using the laptop computer.
-Students must be responsible to bring their laptop to all classes, unless specifically advised not to do so by their teacher.
+Chromebook/device are intended for use at school each day.
+In addition to teacher expectations for Chromebook/device use, school messages, announcements, calendars, and schedules will be accessed using the devicd.
+Students must be responsible to bring their device to all classes, unless specifically advised not to do so by their teacher.

-3.1 Laptop Computers Left at Home / Grades 9-12
+3.1 Chromebook/device Left at Home /Grades 7-12